WfInstances/WfInstances-gitHub-actions/pegasus/seismology/README.md

 Execution instances are formatted according to the [WfCommons JSON format](https://github.com/wfcommons/workflow-schema) for describing workflow executions.
-Execution instances from different computing platforms are organized into sub-folders.
+Execution instances from different computing platforms are organized into sub-directories.

 Instance files are named using the following convention:
 `seismology-<COMPUTE_PLATFORM>-<NUM_PAIRS>p-<RUN_ID>.json`, where: